alakeldev/to-do-ci-walkthrough-project/README.md

 - Simplify software development by enabling agile practices
 - Reduce code writing
 - Allow inexperienced designeres and programmers to develop good software
-- Extract the knowledge of experienced designers and programmers
+- Extract the knowledge of experienced designers and programmers and they have their basic properties as well.
+So what are they?
+       The basic properties are:  [modularity, reusability, extensibility, inversion of control, and non-modifiable code].

 What are good development principles?
 KIS => Keep it simple